Dr. Shirley's Web Courses

 AD 759

-The Franks recapture Narbonne from the Arabs
+The Franks recaptured Narbonne from the Arabs

 AD 760

-Jewish Karaite sect founded by Anan Ben David; accepted only the Biblical writings, did not accept the Oral Law;
+Jewish Karaite sect founded by Anan Ben David; accepted only the Biblical writings, did not accept the Oral Law

-Turkish Empire founded in Armenia by Tartars;
+Turkish Empire founded in Armenia by Tartars

 Arabic Numerals in use